final-israel/vmn/README.md

 ```sh
 vmn show <app-name>
 ```
-and be embedded via a custom script to the application's code during its build phase. `vmn` supports auto-embedding the version string during the `vmn stamp` phase for popular backends.
+and be embedded via a custom script to the application's code during its build phase.
+However, `vmn` supports auto-embedding the version string during the `vmn stamp` phase for supported backends:

 | Backend | Description |
 | :-: | :-: |